signalfx/splunk-otel-java-lambda/README.md

 There are two options to deploy the Splunk Lambda wrapper:

 - Add a Lambda function handler
-- Create a Lambda layer
+- Use a Lambda layer

 Splunk provides a Serverless Application Model (SAM) template for deploying the Lambda wrapper with a Lambda handler or a Lambda layer.
 If you choose deploy the Lambda wrapper with a layer, Splunk also hosts a layer in AWS.